Cardiovascular workouts are an indispensable component of weight loss and overall physical fitness.

 Now, let’s learn more about the best cardio workouts for weight loss:

-Walking is an excellent cardio workout for weight loss because it predominantly uses body fat as the primary energy source.
+Walking is an excellent workout for weight loss because it predominantly uses body fat as the primary energy source.

 Moreover, it’s one of the simplest and healthiest forms of exercise.